galaxyproject/galaxy-hub/src/events/GCC2012/Abstracts/index.md

 *[Slides](PLACEHOLDER_ATTACHMENT_URL/src/Documents/Presentations/GCC2012/Lu.pdf), Video*

 [SeqWare](http://sourceforge.net/apps/mediawiki/seqware), developed at UCLA, UNC, and OICR, is an open source project to create a tool set to work with next generation sequencers.
 It includes a LIMS, Pipeline, and Query Engine.
-The production group at Ontario Institute for Cancer Research (OICR) uses this package to control its workflows, perform analysis and manage NGS data. !SeqWare is able to trigger and monitor workflows via web services, and this has made it possible to integrate it with other tools like Galaxy.
+The production group at Ontario Institute for Cancer Research (OICR) uses this package to control its workflows, perform analysis and manage NGS data.
+SeqWare is able to trigger and monitor workflows via web services, and this has made it possible to integrate it with other tools like Galaxy.
 This helps our biology users to use workflows generated by our sequencing production pipeline and helps OICR’s production group continue downstream analysis within galaxy as well, leveraging the strength of multiple approaches.
-We will show the integration and architecture of the galaxy instance and !SeqWare installed at the OICR Bioinformatics Core Facility, showing the benefit of the integration and further development.
+We will show the integration and architecture of the galaxy instance and SeqWare installed at the OICR Bioinformatics Core Facility, showing the benefit of the integration and further development.